jemcafe/ps-clone/README.md

 ## Sketcher

-A simplified version of photoshop built with React, Redux and Sass.
+A photoshop clone for the web (not including every feature) built with React, Redux and Sass.

 ### Installed